 The Flaming Eggplant Cafe opened in 2008.
 We are a student-run, non-hierarchical worker collective on The Evergreen State College campus.
-We’re currently closed for operations, but are working to reopen in Fall or Winter 2019.
-Our full statement about the hiatus can bee seen on our Instagram.
 If you have any questions or thoughts you’d like to share with the Eggplant, please contact us at firstname.lastname@example.org.

 The Flaming Eggplant Cooperative Café is a student-run café providing ethically-sourced, affordable food and education in cooperative development at The Evergreen State College.

 - Food Justice